Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 In addition to the trade-in allowance, there are also certain transactions that are considered non-taxable in Missouri.
 These include transactions such as food purchases, prescription medications, and certain types of clothing.
 By understanding which transactions are exempt from sales tax, individuals can better plan their purchases and potentially save money in the long run.

-Overall, understanding the exemptions and exceptions to sales tax in Missouri can help individuals make informed purchasing decisions and potentially save money.
+Overall, understanding the exemptions and exceptions to in Missouri can help individuals make informed purchasing decisions and potentially save money.
 By taking advantage of exemptions such as the trade-in allowance and knowing which transactions are non-taxable, individuals can navigate the sales tax system more effectively.
 For more detailed information on and exceptions, individuals can refer to the Missouri Department of Revenue website or contact their local DMV for assistance.

 Calculating Sales Tax